SimenB/stylint/README.md

 ### duplicates (default: true, boolean)
-Checks if selector or property duplicated unecessarily.
-By default, only checks on a file by file basis, but if `globalDupes: true` is set, then it will also check for duplicates globally (for root values only).
+Checks if selector or property duplicated unnecessarily.
+By default, only checks on a file-by-file basis, but if `globalDupes: true` is set, then it will also check for duplicates globally (for root values only).

 Example if true: the following will throw a warning:
 ```